nafcoder/DeepCPBSite/README.md

 ### Reproduction of results
 1. Firstly, download all features.
 Read the readme.txt of  [all_features](all_features) folder

-2. Reproducable codes are given.
+2. Reproducible codes are given.
 Training and prediction scripts are also provided.

-3. For reproducing results of the tables, you can navigate to the generation folder of that corresponding table number.
-Before running, update the feature_path variables inside the python files.
+3. For reproducing the results of the tables, you can navigate to the generation folder of that corresponding table number.
+Before running, update the feature_path variables inside the Python files.

 ### Prediction
 #### Prerequisites
-1. transformers and Pytorch are needed for extracting the embeddings.
+1. Transformers and PyTorch are needed for extracting the embeddings.

-2. For more query, you can visit the following githubs:
+2. For more queries, you can visit the following GitHubs:

     [ProtT5-XL-U50](https://github.com/agemagician/ProtTrans)

     [ESM2](https://github.com/facebookresearch/esm)

-3. You need to install dssp for generating the structural features from PDB
+3. You need to install DSSP for generating the structural features from PDB

 ```
 sudo apt-get install dssp
 ```

 #### Steps
-1. Firsly, you need to fillup [dataset.txt](prediction/dataset.txt).
+1. Firstly, you need to fill up [dataset.txt](prediction/dataset.txt).
 Follow the pattern shown below:

 ```
 >Protein_id